Seamer, Scarborough: Modern history

 When the English Civil War broke out in August 1642, Sir Hugh Cholmeley, 1st Baronet, the MP for Scarborough, was sent north by Parliament to put the town in a state of readiness.
 Prior to this, Roger Wyvill, and his son Captain William Wyvill, had been recruiting for the king.
 However, in March 1643, Cholmeley was persuaded to change allegiances, and joined the Royalists.
 Following the Battle of Marston Moor in July 1644, and the Parliamentarian capture of York, Scarborough became the most important Royalist stronghold in Yorkshire.
 The owner of Seamer throughout this period remained Sir Robert Napier, who was a Royalist and whose estates in Bedfordshire and "presumably elsewhere" had been sequestered by Parliament.
 In January 1644, it is recorded that a camp of Parliamentarian soldiers was stationed in Seamer.
 In February 1645, Sir John Meldrum captured the town, and began the siege of the castle, which concluded in a Parliamentarian victory on 25 July.

 Seamer was a busy village in Norman times and from the eleventh century there has been a succession of Lords of the Manor.
 In 1066 Seamer had both a church and a priest so it must have been a place of some importance.
 By the middle of the twelfth century the original wooden Saxon church had been replaced with a stone building with a tower which served as a minor castle.
 In the fourteenth century the size of the Manor House was increased.
 The village became more affluent and in 1337 King Richard II granted a charter for an annual fair to be held.
 Despite the population being decimated by the 'Black Death' the village survived and flourished.
 By 1760 there were nine inns.
 During the 1800s Primitive and Wesleyan chapels were erected.
 The Victorian Board School was established in 1879 and the Parish Council was formed in 1894.
 The economy of the parish was based on agriculture and there were 27 farmers recorded in 1913.

 The most significant historic event connected with Seamer was an insurrection in 1549 in resulting from the dissolution of monasteries.
 The conspirators assembled about 3,000 people and proceeded to the house of one Mr. White, a gentleman who had rendered himself obnoxious to them.
 They broke into the house, captured the owner, Mr. Clapton, his brother-in-law, Mr. Richard Savage, sheriff of York, and a manservant, and carried them off to the Wolds, where they were stripped and murdered.
 The insurrection, however, was nipped in the bud.
-A detachment of soldiers from the garrison at York was sent to capture them; a free pardon was proclaimed by order of the King, but the three leaders - Thomas Dale, John Stevenson (Stephenson) and William Ombler, along with six others who refused the royal clemency, were executed at York.
+A detachment of soldiers from the garrison at York was sent to capture them; a free pardon was proclaimed by order of the King, but the three leaders - Thomas Dale, John Stevenson (Stephenson) and William Ombler were executed at York.